mozilla/inv-tool/docs/invtool.man.rst

     type
         The ``type`` directive can be used to target a type of object.
         Values used in the ``type`` directive are case insensitive.
-A search query contaning the type directive with no other filter will return all objects of that type and might take a while to complete depending on how many objects of that type exist.
+A search query containing the type directive with no other filter will return all objects of that type and might take a while to complete depending on how many objects of that type exist.